-- 1. Ability to plan and organize daily activities - 2.
-Ability to apply common sense understanding to carry out instructions furnished in both written and oral form - 3.
+- 1. Ability to plan and organize daily activities - Ability to apply common sense understanding to carry out instructions furnished in both written and oral form - 3.
 Ability to work on multiple tasks and priorities - 4.
 Ability to cope with moderate to high levels of stress - 5.
 Ability to cope with frustration - 6.
 Ability to assist with problem resolution - 7.
 Ability to perform repetitive tasks - 8.
 Ability to perform and complete tasks of relative complexity - 9.
 Ability to make decisions

-- 5. Ability to see, especially colors, (near acuity) - 6.
-Ability to lift at least 40 pounds - 7.
-Ability to communicate clear, concise information in layman's terms - 10.
-Ability to cope with anger/hostility of others in a calm manner - 11.
+- 10. Ability to cope with anger/hostility of others in a calm manner - 11.
 Ability to demonstrate a high degree of patience - 12.
 Ability to read and understand computer and related equipment and software manuals - 13.
 Ability to perform basic mathematical operations - 14.
 Ability to tolerate moderate noise level - 15.
 Ability to work without close, direct supervision - 16.
 Ability to work with others - 17.
 Ability to measure accurately - 18.
 Ability to develop "self-learning" and researching skills